More About Dr Sara

 At UCLH I ran the neonatal chronic lung disease clinic and at NCH I was involved in the follow-up of all preterm babies <30 weeks gestation until the age of 2 years.
 This included many infants with complex problems or family situations but also included monitoring of the developmental progress of all infants to ensure they thrived after their early experiences and challenges.

 I have a vast experience in the management of the long-term neonate including severe chronic lung disease, feeding difficulties, complex congenital abnormalities and syndromes with a reduced life span.
-You’ll find I have excellent counselling and communication skills and extensive experience in involving teams and families in end-of-life decisions, obviously a scenario no parent wishes to face, or is adequately prepared for.
+You’ll find I have excellent counseling and communication skills and extensive experience in involving teams and families in end-of-life decisions, obviously a scenario no parent wishes to face, or is adequately prepared for.
+As an experienced paediatrician, one of the comments I get that I am most proud of is how reassured people feel.

 In Nottingham I developed additional special interests in the management of babies born to HIV positive mothers and babies born to drug using mothers.
 Fortunately, these are both comparatively rare on Cayman, although rather more common throughout the Caribbean.
 For each of my areas of special interest I was lead clinician and responsible for clinical improvement, evidence based guideline development, audit and teaching.
 In my interests in babies born to HIV positive mothers I worked closely with the Obstetricians and Consultants in GU Medicine and Infectious Diseases.